Stretching your Dataset with Data Augmentation

 Population Based Augmentation

 PBA has recently been gaining popularity as a low cost alternative to GANs and neural style transfer techniques.
 PBA generates non-stationary augmentation policy schedules instead of a fixed augmentation policy.
 PBA treats finding the right augmentation policy as an optimization problem.
+Here’s an academic paper that explains PBA in great detail, describes its implementation and provides access to its source code.

 These are just a few of the most popular augmentation techniques, but the combinations of these and others are endless, and there’s no shortage of tools to aid in the process.